roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 **Note:** By default, NodeLocal DNSCache is not installed on master nodes.
 If you want to install NodeLocal DNSCache on master nodes and taints are configured on master nodes, you must modify taints and tolerations for the node-local-dns DaemonSet in the kube-system namespace.

-To forward DNS requests that are previously directed to CoreDNS to the DaemonSet that runs DNS cache, you must set the nameservers parameter of pod configurations to 169.254.20.10 and the IP address of kube-dns.
+To forward DNS requests that are previously directed to CoreDNS to the DaemonSet that runs a DNS cache, you must set the nameservers parameter of pod configurations to 169.254.20.10 and the IP address of kube-dns.
 To do this, use one of the following methods:

 -   Method 1: Use the admission controller to automatically inject DNSConfig when pods are created.
 We recommend that you use this method.
 -   Method 2: Manually specify DNSConfig when pods are created.
 -   Method 3: Modify kubelet parameters and restart kubelet.
-We recommend that you do not use this method because your application may be interrupted.
+We recommend that you do not use this method because your business may be interrupted.

 **Method 1: Automatically inject DNSConfig**

 You can use an admission controller to automatically inject DNSConfig to newly created pods.
 This way, you do not need to manually configure the pod configuration file.
-By default, the application listens on requests to create pods from namespaces that have the `node-local-dns-injection=enabled` label.
+By default, the application listens for requests to create pods from namespaces that have the `node-local-dns-injection=enabled` label.
 You can use the following command to add this label to a namespace.

-**Note:** If DNSConfig auto injection is enabled on a namespace but you do not want to automatically inject DNSConfig to a pod, you can add the `node-local-dns-injection=disabled` label to the pod template.

 ```
 kubectl label namespace default node-local-dns-injection=enabled
 ```

+**Note:**

+-   The preceding command enables automatic DNSConfig injection only for the default namespace.
+To enable DNSConfig auto injection for other namespaces, replace `default` with the namespace based on your requirements.
+-   If automatic DNSConfig injection is enabled for a namespace but you do not want to automatically inject DNSConfig to a pod, you can add the `node-local-dns-injection=disabled` label to the pod template.

-After DNSConfig auto injection is enabled, the following parameters are added to new pods.
-To ensure the high availability of DNS services, the cluster IP address of kube-dns is added to the nameservers parameter as a backup server.
+After automatic DNSConfig injection is enabled, the following parameters are added to new pods.
+To ensure the high availability of DNS services, the cluster IP address of kube-dns is added to the nameservers parameter as a backup DNS server.

 ```
 dnsConfig: